 - Bake for about 20 minutes, depending on thickness.
 Look for the center to be set.

-- Transfer pumpkins to a cooling rack and place back in warm oven - with heat turned OFF - for an hour.
+- If crispy crackers are desired, transfer pumpkins to a cooling rack and place back in warm oven - with heat turned OFF - for an hour.

 Obviously these are good by themselves, but s’mores were my main objective!
 We attended a bonfire recently, so I made these to bring along.
 Of course I brought Hershey’s chocolate and marshmallows too!